BCLawLibrary/practical-ai-in-30-days/day-21-a-peek-into-the-next-year.md

 **Getting Started Safely**

-- **Test with generic or low stakes examples first**: Try "Create a lesson plan for teaching [insert topic]" or "Plan a weeked vacation for 3 to go leaf peeping in New England starting from Upstate New York." before using your actual course materials.
+- **Test with generic or low stakes examples first**: Try "Create a lesson plan for teaching [insert topic]" or "Plan a weekend vacation for 3 to go leaf peeping in New England starting from Upstate New York." before using your actual course materials.
 - **Use privacy controls**: Most consumer AI tools now offer options to [control your data](https://www.bc.edu/content/bc-web/offices/its/about/its-news/2025/privacy-controls-ai-tools.html) - turn off training, delete conversations, or use temporary sessions.
 - **Start with observation**: For computer use agents, watch what they plan to do before giving permission.
 Most tools show you their intended actions and ask for approval.